 For delicious, traditional Portuguese food you need to go to O Burgo.
 Come hungry because they do not hold back on the quantity of food!
 I strongly encourage you to try the wild boar.

 Here you can see bears, mouflons, lynxes and many other animals.
 In the park you can also get lost in a labyrinth of unique fruit trees.
 There is also an equestrian center, an eco-museum and cooperage museum.
 This is a wonderful place to visit if you are bringing your kids.
+If you are staying at Hotel Parque Serra De Lousa, this is just a short stroll away.

 Just beyond Castelo da Lousã you will find this magical river beach nestled in the mountains.
 We recommend coming here for a quick dip on a hot day.